yasinkiraz/TinyTroupe_deneme/README.md

  TinyTroupe is for research and simulation only.
 TinyTroupe is a research and experimental technology, which relies on Artificial Intelligence (AI) models to generate text  content.
 The AI system output may include unrealistic, inappropriate, harmful or inaccurate results, including factual errors.
 You are responsible for reviewing the generated content (and adapting it if necessary) before using it, as you are fully responsible for determining its accuracy and fit for purpose.
 We advise using TinyTroupe’s outputs for insight generation and not for direct decision-making.
 Generated outputs do not reflect the opinions of Microsoft.
 You are fully responsible for any use you make of the generated outputs.
 For more information regarding the responsible use of this technology, see the [RESPONSIBLE_AI_FAQ.md](./RESPONSIBLE_AI_FAQ.md).

  **PROHIBITED USES**:
 TinyTroupe  is not intended to simulate sensitive (e.g. violent or sexual) situations.
 Moreover, outputs must not be used to deliberately deceive, mislead or harm people in any way.
-You are fully responsible for any use you make and must comply with all applicable laws and regulations.”
+You are fully responsible for any use you make and must comply with all applicable laws and regulations.

 ## Trademarks